Blockbuster (DC Comics): Mark Desmond

 The first Blockbuster is Mark Desmond, a chemist who desires to increase his physical strength.
-Experimenting on himself, he succeeds in making himself stronger and taller, but as a side effect of the process he becomes mindless and aggressive.
+Experimenting on himself, he succeeds in making himself stronger and taller, but as a side-effect of the process he becomes almost mindlessly aggressive.
 The mentally debilitated Desmond is cared for by his brother Roland, a local criminal, who keeps their mother from discovering what Mark had done to himself.

-Roland manipulates his brother into committing crimes on his behalf until they comes into conflict with Batman and Robin.
+Roland manipulates his brother into committing crimes on his behalf until they came into conflict with Batman and Robin.
 Bruce Wayne had once rescued a young Desmond from drowning, and he discovered that he could calm Desmond by removing his cowl and showing his face.
 Desmond later clashes with Batman on various occasions.

+Blockbuster absorbs energies from the Alfred Memorial which gave him some powers and was once substituted for the super-strong undead villain Solomon Grundy from Earth-Two due to a machine that was substituting people from both Earths.
+Green Lantern causes him to fight Grundy, leading to them both briefly knocking each other out.
+Grundy is taken back to Earth-Two by the Justice Society of America, while Blockbuster is handed over to the police by the Justice League.

 Blockbuster briefly joins the Secret Society of Super Villains for a battle with the Justice League.

-Later, Amanda Waller recruits Desmond for her revived Suicide Squad.
-He is killed fighting Darkseid's creation, Brimstone.
+Later, Amanda Waller recruited Desmond for her revived Suicide Squad.
+He was killed fighting Darkseid's creation Brimstone.

-Mark Desmond is resurrected following The New 52 relaunch, which rebooted the continuity of the DC universe.
-This version is a patient of Dr. Phayne who undergoes procedures to enhance his intelligence, where he is gradually given a green compound via intravenous therapy.
+In 2011, The New 52 rebooted the continuity of the DC universe.
+Mark Desmond is reintroduced as a patient of Dr. Phayne who undergoes procedures to enhance his intelligence, where he is gradually given a green compound via intravenous therapy.
 Another patient, believing himself to be in pain, causes an accident that causes Desmond to overdose on the compound and transform into Blockbuster.
-Blockbuster later appears as a member of the Secret Society of Super Villains, having been recruited by Outsider.